 [edit]To maintain hydration, drink enough water or oral rehydration solution.
 If you have any symptoms of dehydration, drink as much as you can without serious discomfort — at least a liter an hour — until they all go away.
 If you have no symptoms but are at risk of dehydration, drink often.

 Other clear liquids, such as weak tea with some sugar, any clear juice or various "sports drinks", are also good.
 Both alcohol and caffeine are diuretics (drugs that increase urination), so booze, coffee and caffeine-containing soft drinks should be avoided or taken in very moderate amounts.
-A glass of beer or a morning cup of coffee are not a problem, but avoid overdoing it.
-Avoid hard liquor which may temporarily relieve thirst but also increases urination so it does more harm than good.
+A glass of beer or a morning cup of coffee are not a problem, but don't overdo it.
+Avoid hard liquor.

 In some cases it may be difficult to drink enough, or to keep it down if you do.
 Try drinking many small sips.
 In extreme cases, health care personnel may give fluids intravenously.